TSypko/TASKER-To-Do-List-React/README.md

 # TASKER - TO DO LIST MANAGMENT
 **LIVE LINK:** [https://tsypko.github.io/TASKER-To-Do-List-React/](https://tsypko.github.io/TASKER-To-Do-List-React/)

 - v.
-1.3.0 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+1.5.0 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## DESCRIPTION
 To Do List app created during ,*,Become A Front End Developer"* course provided by *Youcode Academy*.
 It helps in scheduling tasks, allowing you to add, check, edit and delete them.
-Tasks will be saved in local storage memory of your brower.
+Tasks will be saved in local storage memory of your browser.

 ### TECHNOLOGIES USED:

 - React
 - creat-react-app
+- Redux with react-redux,
+- Redux Saga,
+- React Router
 - HTML
 - CSS
 - JavaScript ES6+
-- Redux with react-redux,
 - Styled Components
 - npm
 - localstorage